ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0027-bangkok-post-discursive-Filtering-comment-section-2026.md

 This constitutes a **publicly documented observation** of reduced comment visibility.

 ### *Responses from Other Users*
 Two comments appear beneath JT’s letter:

-- **onlyme** suggests that many past comments came from a small number of prolific posters.
+- **onlyme** reframes the issue by suggesting that many past comments came from a small number of prolific posters, thereby personalising the discussion and diverting attention from JT’s structural observation.
-- **Cryptic** agrees with JT’s core point that active comment threads generate more user engagement and advertiser‑relevant page views.
+- **Cryptic** agrees only with the secondary point that active threads generate more engagement, shifting the topic to advertiser‑relevant traffic rather than addressing the question of comment removal.

-Both responses remain at the level of **user perception**, not mechanism.
+Both responses remain at the level of **user perception**, not mechanism, and neither engages with JT’s core concern.

+### *Lack of Engagement with Adjacent Postbag Letters*
+Two substantial Postbag letters published immediately above JT’s entry — one on macro‑economic liquidity risks and one on geopolitical alignment — receive **no visible replies**.
+Both letters contain structured argumentation and would typically invite discussion, yet the comment field remains empty.

+This absence of interaction is itself a discursive signal and aligns with the pattern described in entry **0027**, where structurally analytical contributions receive limited or no visibility in the platform’s interactive layer.

 ### *Relevance to the Observatory*
 The Postbag letter does not explain *why* comment visibility has declined.
-However, it confirms the **symptom** described in entrys 0011 & 0027:
+However, it confirms the **symptom** described in entries **0011** and **0027**:

 - a reduction in the number of visible comments
 - a narrowing of the discursive field
 - a shift away from broad, multi‑voice participation
+- selective engagement patterns in which structural content receives no replies, while meta‑discussion receives diversionary responses

 While 0027 focuses on **which types of comments appear or do not appear**, JT’s letter documents a **quantitative contraction** of the visible forum.
 These two perspectives are compatible:
 one describes **content‑level filtering**, the other **volume‑level reduction**.

 ### *Analytical Positioning*
 The Postbag letter:

 - does **not** claim censorship
 - does **not** infer political or editorial motives
 - does **not** generalise beyond the platform
 - does **document** a change in the platform’s visible comment dynamics
-- does **align** with the broader pattern of discursive narrowing observed in 0027
+- does **align** with the broader pattern of discursive narrowing observed in 0011 & 0027

 For the Observatory, the letter serves as an **external, user‑generated confirmation** that the platform’s comment visibility has changed in a way that is noticeable to long‑term participants.
+The combination of **non‑engagement with structural letters** and **diversionary replies to meta‑critique** reinforces the platform‑specific pattern:
+**structure out, diversion in.**

 ---